kishore564/internship2020/RADHA_ASSIGNMENT1.md

 * ‘GIT PUSH’ updates remote refs along with associated objects.

 8. Why GIT better than Subversion?

 *   GIT is an open source version control system; it will allow you to run ‘versions’ of a project, which show the changes that were made to the code overtime also it allows you keep the backtrack if necessary and undo those changes.
 Multiple developers can checkout, and upload changes and each change can then be attributed to a specific developer.

 9. What is “Staging Area” or “Index” in GIT?

-*  Before completing the commits, it can be formatted and reviewed in an intermediate area known as ‘Staging Area’ or ‘Index’.
+*  Before completing the commits, it can be formatted and reviewed in an intermediate area known as ` 'Staging Area' ` or ` 'Index' `.

 10. What is GIT stash?